“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 But if he didn’t get up soon, there was no chance he’d be done in time, and Saitou might refuse to train with him.
 Since Sano was already probably in trouble for skipping out last night and then barging in drunk at whatever wee hour, he doubted the wisdom of further angering the officer.
 As much of a bother as it was, it seemed he would have to act like a responsible adult, get up, and do his job.

-The great room was cruelly bright despite the shouji not letting in any more light than usual, which was yet insufficient preparation for actual daylight; making his way to the necessary facilities outside was a tortuous process.
-Even once he was back inside, he still squinted hard as he shuffled into the kitchen to see if anything might be lying around that he could make half a breakfast of.
-It must actually be half a lunch he was seeking by now, but he didn’t care what the meal was called as long as it was edible.
+The great room blazed cruelly bright despite the shouji not letting in any more light than usual, which was yet insufficient preparation for actual daylight; making his way to the necessary facilities outside was a tortuous process.
+Even once he’d recovered the safety of indoors, he still squinted hard as he shuffled into the kitchen to see if anything might be lying around that he could make half a breakfast of.
+It must actually be half a lunch he sought by now, but he didn’t care what the meal was called as long as it was edible.
 Saitou usually left at least some rice around…

 What he didn’t usually leave around was a single cigarette atop a box of matches in the cupboard next to the tea jar.

-Sano stared at the thing for what were probably minutes, though he wasn’t keeping track of time in his efforts to fight his overall discomfort and make sense of what he was seeing.
+Sano stared at the thing for what were probably minutes, though he kept no track of time in his efforts to fight his overall discomfort and make sense of what he saw.
 The thought that finally sluggishly struck him was this: Saitou never took a cigarette out of the package without smoking it.
 And he kept his matches in a desk drawer in the other room.
-There was just no reason in the world for the presence of this solitary cigarette and box of matches in this cupboard at this time… unless Saitou had intended Sano to find them there.
+There was simply no reason in the world for the presence of this solitary cigarette and box of matches in this cupboard at this time… unless Saitou had intended Sano to find them there.
 And there wasn’t any reason for that either.

 So did this mean Saitou wasn’t mad at him?
-It was working wonders for his hangover, anyway.
+What a miracle for his hangover, anyway.
 Maybe Sano had explained about Kenshin’s engagement, and Saitou was just being… who the hell did he think he was kidding?
 Saitou just being sympathetic?
 Just being a decent person?
 Just proactively trying to comfort Sano?
-The idea was beyond nonsensical.
+Beyond nonsensical.

 But he enjoyed the hell out of the cigarette.